Denkigai no Honya-san: Others

-A former clerk at Umanohone, now a light novel writer under the pen name Haruka Tsumori (つもり はるか, Tsumori Haruka).
+A former clerk at Umanohone who is now a light novel writer under the pen name Haruka Tsumori (つもり はるか, Tsumori Haruka).
 She loves to drink but is easily drunk.
 She and Kantoku used to be in a relationship and she held on to her unrequited feelings for him, but she also knows that Kantoku is in love with Hiotan.